 Dataset Description

 Quora provided dataset contains 1,303,122 questions.
 The dataset contains three labels qid, question_text, and target which is a binary value and is labeled as 1 for an insincere question or 0 otherwise.
 Similarly, Quora has also provided out a test dataset that contains 375,806 of test data which contains only two labels qid, question_text.
 The Kaggle competition allows only word embeddings for the competition and external data is not allowed.
-Our methodology will use sentence embedding and so we cannot submit classification output to Kaggle site and get an F1 score.
+The methodology uses sentence embedding from an external source and, as such, we cannot submit classification output to Kaggle to get an F1 score.
 For this reason, the training data has been split into train and test data.
 The training data is further split for validation purposes.

 The Dataset has only two elements – question text and classification whether sincere or not.
 We plan to extract a few additional metadata from the question text and add them in the dataset